deadlydog/deadlydog.github.io/_posts/2024-10-29-Updating-from-System-Data-SqlClient-to-Microsoft-Data-SqlClient.md

 So I did that, and everything compiled fine.
 Nice! 💪

-However, I then ran my integration tests and saw a lot of failures 😭.
+However, I then ran the integration tests and saw a lot of failures 😭.

 > NOTE: Be weary of runtime issues after migrating.
 > Be sure to test your application.